Male Postpartum Depression

 How Postpartum Depression is Different in Men Compared to Women

 “A lot of people try to simplify postpartum depression as just the drop in hormones that women experience.
 If that were the case, we wouldn’t see depression in other people besides the actual person who physically gave birth.
-With male postpartum depression, research suggests there’s a hormone change in men in the form of changes to testosterone levels when baby is born.
-With PPD in general, hormones do play a role, but it’s about a lot more including psychological and social aspects as well,” Berendzen says.
+With male postpartum depression, research suggests there’s a hormone change in testosterone levels when their baby is born.
+While hormones do play a role, it’s about psychological and social aspects as well,” Berendzen says.

 A few other differences between male postpartum depression and female postpartum depression: